akokai/akokai.github.io/research/network/index.md

 Links represent flows of knowledge that are variable and unique to each link (click for details).
 They can be generalized to the following kinds of relationships, expressed as verbs:

-- **Includes by reference:** For example, methods and policies invoke or require the use of other resources
+- **Includes by reference:** One resource invokes, builds on, or requires the use of another
-- **Operationalizes or performs:** Such as when a software tool operationalizes a chemical screening protocol
+- **Operationalizes:** An assessor applies a method, a software tool implements a protocol, etc.
-- **Provides:** Resources may produce new knowledge or aggregate knowledge of another kind
+- **Provides:** One resource produces, aggregates, or transmits (by API, etc.) knowledge of another kind

 Rather than classify all links with one of these generic verbs, I’ve decided to include a more complete textual description of what each link means, with references, in the information card.

-I also don't show the direction of links (i.e. A → B) in the graph.
+I don't show the direction of links (i.e. A → B) in the graph.
 The links can be considered directed, but I don't think this is either clear enough or important enough to display all at once.
 Instead, the description of each link tells you what you need to know about its directionality.

 ### What's left out?